restorecommerce/chassis-srv/README.md

 ### Configuration

 [restore-server-config](https://github.com/restorecommerce/server-config) provides configuration management which uses [nconf](https://github.com/indexzero/nconf).
-The chassis loads the required configuration from files located in the subdirectory 'cfg' of the current working directory.
+The ``config.get`` function loads the configuration from files located in the subdirectory 'cfg' of the current working directory.
 Environment variables overwrite configuration values from files.
 ``config.load`` loads the configuration file from a different location.